-A commercial guarantee should be written clearly, in plain language, in either Maltese or English and should include the following details:
+A commercial warranty must be provided to consumers in writing, in plain language, in Maltese or English and should include the following information:

-The length of the commercial guarantee and when it starts
+The length of the guarantee and when it starts.

-If the product is returned to the trader to be repaired or replaced as per the commercial guarantee’s terms and conditions, the guarantee is automatically extended by the period during which the guarantor had the goods in his possession while executing the repairs.
+If the product is returned to the trader to be repaired or replaced as per the commercial guarantee’s terms and conditions, the guarantee is automatically extended by the period during which the guarantor had the goods in his possession.